Ford Escape: Safety

 Crash-test results for the Escape have been mixed.
-In the New Car Assessment Program administered by the USA-based National Highway Traffic Safety Administration, the car received five out of five stars for driver protection and four out of five stars for passenger protection in a 35 mph frontal impact.
+In the New Car Assessment Program administered by the US-based National Highway Traffic Safety Administration, the car received five out of five stars for driver protection and four out of five stars for passenger protection in a 35 mph frontal impact.
 The SUV received five stars for both driver and rear passenger in the side impact test.
 In the Insurance Institute for Highway Safety's 40 mph frontal offset test, 2001–2004 Escapes received a score of "Marginal".
 In the side impact crash test, vehicles equipped with the optional side air bags received a score of "Good" in the 31 mph, while those without the optional air bags received a score of "Poor".

 All Escapes are equipped with a passive 'Immobiliser' called SecuriLock.
-This feature includes an 'RFID' chip embedded in the key, which the car reads each time the driver inserts the key.
-If the key doesn't provide a valid confirmation signal, the vehicle does not run, even if the key is perfectly cut to match the original.
+This feature includes an RFID chip embedded in the key, which the car reads each time the driver inserts the key.
+If the key does not provide a valid confirmation signal, the vehicle does not run, even if the key is perfectly cut to match the original.
 Theft, injury, and collision losses reported to insurance companies for the Escape are among the lowest in its class.